 Live and work in Gloucestershire

 Gloucestershire is a great place to live, work and do business.
 It is a thriving county with a mix of quintessentially English villages and vibrant market towns where most local people enjoy a high standard of living, and levels of health and wellbeing are comfortably above the average for the country.
 Generally, local people are well-educated, unemployment is low, communities are safe with low levels of crime and Gloucestershire’s economy is strong and resilient.

-For an informal confidential discussion about these opportunities, please contact either Penny Keatings on 07811 411462 / Penny.Keatings@northyorks.gov.uk or Glen Hunt on 07967 469759 / Glen.Hunt@northyorks.gov.uk from our recruitment partners - The Resourcing Solution.
+For an informal confidential discussion about this opportunity, please contact either Penny Keatings on 07811 411462 / Penny.Keatings@northyorks.gov.uk or Sarah France-Gorton Sarah.France-Gorton@northyorks.gov.uk from our recruitment partners - The Resourcing Solution.

-To apply please send your CV including a personal statement in one Microsoft Word document, stating clearly which role or roles you wish to be considered for, to Penny Keatings at Penny.Keatings@northyorks.gov.uk by 4pm on Sunday 10 January 2021.
+To apply please send your CV including a personal statement in one Microsoft Word document to Penny Keatings Penny.Keatings@northyorks.gov.uk by 26 September 2021.

 It is important that your CV includes: your full contact details (telephone, email, address), full employment history (name of employer, job titles, dates of employment and salary), full education history (qualification, grade, dates and place of study), explanation of any gaps in employment and the contact details of at least two referees including your current / most recent employer indicating whether you consent to us contacting each referee prior to interview.